kubernetes/k8s.io/dns/README.md

 #### Applying the update
 The DNS adminstrator applies the update using the instructions below.
-Once the update has been applied, the DNS adminstrator closes the issue.
+Once the update has been applied, the DNS administrator closes the issue.

 Note that in the future, we hope to automate this update so that it happens in response to the merge of the update PR.